awsdocs/aws-glue-user-guide/doc_source/tutorial-create-job.md

    For the **S3 target location**, choose the **Browse S3** button to see the Amazon S3 buckets that you have access to, and choose one as the target destination\.

-   For more information about the available options, see [Configuring data target nodesOverview of data target options](edit-nodes-chapter.md#edit-jobs-target-overview)\.
+   For more information about the available options, see [Overview of data target options](data-target-nodes.md#edit-jobs-target-overview)\.

 ## Step 5: View the job script<a name="tutorial-create-job-view-script"></a>